spany14/ARBusinessCards/README.md

 # ARBusinessCards
-Augmented Business Cards ranging from simple to ones with added UI capabilities
+Augmented Business Cards ranging from simple to ones with added UI capabilities via Web